We're here to help.

 It’s entirely possible for kinesiologists to pursue higher-level positions, but it depends on their specific career.
 For example, personal trainers can often get right to work as soon as they acquire their certification.
 However, some facilities might prefer to have experienced fitness trainers mentor new hires for a little while.

 The same is true of physical therapists.
-As part of their training, an aspiring physical therapist may work at an apprenticeship program at a physical therapy clinic to gain experience working directly with patients under supervision.
+As part of their training, an aspiring physical therapist may work in an apprenticeship program at a physical therapy clinic to gain experience working directly with patients under supervision.

 Similarly, if you decide that you’d like to become a coach for a professional sports team, you can expect to put in many years of hard work.
 For example, let’s say you want to become the manager of a major league baseball team.
 You might first start out as the strength and conditioning coach of a collegiate team before moving on to become the pitching coach of a minor league team, and then you might serve as the bench coach of a major league team before getting a shot at the manager’s job.